cockroachdb/docs/v22.1/security-reference/scram-sha-256.md

 During password-based authentication, a hash of the password must be computed.
 This computationally expensive operation is necessary to prevent brute-force attacks on the user's credentials by malicious actors.

 In SCRAM authentication, the encryption work is done by the client in order to produce the proof of identity, whereas as with plain password authentication, is computed by the server for storage.
-SCRAM authencation therefore offloads the computation cost to its clients, which in most cases are application servers.
+SCRAM authentication therefore offloads the computation cost to its clients, which in most cases are application servers.

 Adopting SCRAM, in contract to plain password authentication, therefore offers additional protection against distributed denial-of-service (DDoS) attacks against CockroachDB, by preventing a CPU overload of the server to compute password hashes.
 However it does impose an additional computational load on your application servers, which need to compute the client proof for each authentication.